-The DDSB recognizes the needs of the 21st century learners and will offer a number of e-Learning credit courses during the school year.
+The DDSB recognizes the needs of the 21st century learners and will offer several e-Learning credit courses during the school year.
 Each participating student must be enrolled as a full-time day student at one of the participating secondary schools.
-Students entering grade 11 or 12 may select a maximum of two e-Learning classes per school year at the time of course selection.
+Students entering grades 11 or 12 may select e-Learning classes at the time of course selection.
 Enrollment is subject to seat availability.